StaticPH/Userscripts/README.md

 <a name="TTVS"></a>
 ### Twitch Transparent Video Stats

-Makes the video stats overlay on Twitch.tv video player partially transparent, so as to avoid obscuring the stream so much.<br>
+Makes the video stats overlay on Twitch.tv video player partially transparent, so as to avoid obscuring the stream so much.

 [[Install]][raw-TTVS]